 When the organization reaches maturity, the level of sales stabilizes and growth slows down.
 This situation is due to the high level of competition and the saturation of the market.
 In the maturity stage, companies can also generate a good level of profits if they have a properly balanced product portfolio.
 The main task of the company is to maximize profits, which can be achieved by increasing job stability and management efficiency.
 All the company’s management resources are focused on internal effectiveness, establishing strict control over key processes.

 The company also takes a balanced approach to the development of its assortment: it controls costs in detail and optimizes the whole.
-The development is aimed at maintaining the product, not creating really risky innovations.
 As long as sales and profits are stable, the company makes no decision to change its course.
 The innovative potential of the company is declining and all new projects and solutions are not receiving the necessary support or funding.

 - Increasing Market Competition